Rokasl/CS408_project/report/source/11_chapter_4.md

         mode = f[mode.data](mode.stack);
 ```

+Abstract machine will
+continue executing while reinitializing mode's value every time "mode.tag" changes to "go" until the
-After the mode is reinitialized "mode.tag" can not be equal to "go" and mode's stack can not be empty.
+"mode.tag" becomes not equal to "go" and the stack is empty.
+It means that mode is a value and that
-If these requirements are not met, the next mode will be retrieve, however, if there are none left, the
-abstract machine will stop executing and return the last mode.
+the machine is done computing.

 ```javascript
 while (mode.tag != "go" && mode.stack != null) {